jayjay0317/Hands-On-ML-Study/Chapter_08/README.md

 ## 🧠 Self-Reflection & Insights

+- **Cluster Distances as a Nonlinear Representation:** I learned that `KMeans.transform()` can create a cluster-based representation by converting each instance into distances from $k$ centroids.
+When $k$ is smaller than the original number of features, this can act as dimensionality reduction.
+These distances can also be appended to the original features so that another model can learn both the raw inputs and the instance's relationship to learned clusters.

+- **Label Propagation Is Not Always Reliable:** I questioned whether assigning one label to every instance in a cluster could create bias or overconfidence.
+If a cluster contains instances from different true classes, propagated labels can introduce label noise.
+Partial label propagation can reduce this risk by assigning labels only to instances close to cluster centroids.

+- **Representative Labels Can Be More Useful Than Random Labels:** Labeling representative instances can improve performance because the selected examples cover different regions of the data distribution.
+Randomly selected labeled examples may be redundant or concentrated in only a small part of the dataset.

+- **DBSCAN Parameter Selection Requires More Than Visual Inspection:** The book uses plots to show the effect of different `eps` values, but in practice a k-distance plot can help identify a reasonable neighborhood radius.
+The final choice should still depend on the scale and expected density of the data.

+- **GMM Assumptions Should Be Evaluated:** Assuming Gaussian clusters is a modeling choice, not a guaranteed fact.
+In practice, I should check whether the data appears reasonably elliptical, whether the learned density structure makes sense, and whether the model performs well for the final task.

+- **Understanding Density and Anomalies:** A point between two Gaussian components is not automatically anomalous.
+If the components overlap, both can contribute density and the point may still be considered normal.
+This helped me distinguish overall mixture density from cluster membership probability.

 - how does a $k$-dimensional dataset from `KMeans` class's `transform()` method be used as a nonlinear dimensionality reduction technique?
     - how can these distances be used as extra features to train another model? (example)